 Berkshire Hathaway Energy

-Today, Berkshire Hathaway Energy is composed of numerous different operations including PacifiCorp, NV Energy, Norther Power grid, and others, including their recently announced purchase of Dominion Energy’s assets.
+Today, Berkshire Hathaway Energy is composed of numerous different operations, including PacifiCorp, NV Energy, Northern Power Grid, and others, including their recently announced purchase of Dominion Energy’s assets.

-Berkshire Hathaway has a number of different manufacturing companies which together brought in revenue of $68.7 billion in 2021, or 25% of total revenue.
+Berkshire Hathaway has a number of different manufacturing companies, which together brought in revenue of $75.78 billion in 2022, or 25% of total revenue.
 Berkshire’s manufacturing businesses are categorized between industrial products, building products, and consumer products.

-Precision Castparts, which was acquired by Berkshire in 2016, produces high-quality metal components that go into complex machinery such as aerospace equipment and power and energy applications.
+Precision Castparts, which was acquired by Berkshire in 2016, produces high-quality metal components that go into complex machineries such as aerospace equipment and power and energy applications.